September 2022 Review

 Sentences and Convictions

-We are aware of at least 50 reports in September 2021 of sentences and convictions for gun crime, including:
+We are aware of at least 26 reports in September 2022 of sentences for gun crime, including:

 Incidents by Weapon Type